gruposavia/holiday/mdx/terms/en.md

 in to the Business Extra website and update your preferences.

-- Log in to your HoldayAirLoyalty® profile and manage your email preferences [Opens another site]{.underline} [in a new window that may not meet accessibility guidelines]{.underline}
+- Log in to your HoldayAirLoyalty® profile and manage your email preferences

-- Contact HoldayAirLoyalty® Customer Service [Opens another site in a new window that may not]{.underline} [meet accessibility guidelines]{.underline}
+- Contact HoldayAirLoyalty® Customer Service

-- Update your Business Extra preferences [Opens another site in a new window that may not meet]{.underline} [accessibility guidelines.]{.underline}
+- Update your Business Extra preferences

 If you're not an HoldayAirLoyalty® program member and you want to opt out of marketing emails, you can click the opt-out or unsubscribe link